ac8ai/langtree/docs/internal/COMPREHENSIVE_GUIDE.md

 ---

-This comprehensive guide replaces the need for 9 separate documentation files and provides everything needed to understand, implement, and extend the DPCL framework.
+This comprehensive guide replaces the need for 9 separate documentation files and provides everything needed to understand, implement, and extend the LangTree DSL framework.